wso2-attic/ballerina-integrator/README.md

 ```bash
    $ ballerina run desktop_bff
 ```
+The commands start mobile_bff_service and desktop_bff_service on ports 9090 and 9091 respectively.

-For demonstration purpose let’s add some data to downstream services.
-Use following command to load some appointments, medical records, notifications and messages to the services.
+For demonstration purpose let’s add sample data to the downstream services.
+Execute the following command to load sample appointments, medical records, notifications and messages to the services.

 ```bash
    $ ballerina run sample_data_publisher
 ```

-Now we have some data loaded into the downstream services hence we can call the BFF layer to retrieve the data as per the requirement.
+Now that you have sample data loaded to the downstream services, you can call the BFF layer to retrieve the data based on the requirement.

-Mobile application can call Mobile BFF to retrieve the user profile using a single API call.
-Following is a sample CURL commands.
+The mobile application can call mobile BFF to retrieve the user profile using a single API call.
+Following is a sample curl command:

 ```bash
    $ curl -v -X GET http://localhost:9090/mobile-bff/profile